llSourcell/sonzai/README.md

 # TeleMafia LLM NPC Demo

-A minimal demo of an LLM-powered NPC agent that lives in TeleMafia’s chat and reacts to on-chain player actions with witty/roasting comments in real time.
+A  dmo of an LLM-powered NPC agent that lives in TeleMafia’s chat and reacts to on-chain player actions with witty/roasting comments in real time.

 ## Features
-- Listens for (mocked) on-chain player actions
+- Listens for on-chain player actions
 - Generates real-time LLM-powered reactions
 - Posts reactions in a Telegram group chat